edubart/nelua-lang/docs/pages/overview.md

 ### Strings

-There are two types of strings, the `string` used for strings allocated at runtime, and `stringview` used for strings literals defined at compile-time and as views of runtime strings too.
+There are two types of strings, the `string` used for strings allocated at runtime, and `stringview` used for strings literals defined at compile-time as well as for views of runtime strings.

 ```nelua
 -- to use the 'string' type we must import from the standard library